Bruno-Diego/copacabana-pp5/README.md

 ### Subscription

-- Across all the websites's pages, a card is displayed imediately after the main content inviting the shopper to subscribe to the website's newsletter.
+- Across all the website pages, a card is displayed immediately after the main content inviting the shopper to subscribe to the website's newsletter.

     ![](./docs/readme/features/subscribe.png)

 ### Footer

-- The website's footer contains the main title, the contact information, links to the store social media accounts and a small text about the business.
+- The website's footer contains the main title, contact information, links to the store's social media accounts and a small text about the business.

     ![](./docs/readme/features/footer.png)